cndlhvn/s2s-redux-actions-sample/README.md

 ![react-redux](docs/react-redux.png)

-The bottom image is the actual structure of CoinIndex.
+The bottom image is the actual structure of CoinsIndex.

 ![react-redux](docs/CoinsIndex.png)